tjvantoll/articles/sign-in-with-apple/article.md

 I believe that Apple’s [recently announced ‘Sign in with Apple’ workflow](https://www.zdnet.com/article/wwdc-2019-apple-announces-sign-in-with-apple-feature/) is an important step for improving the security and usability of login screens.

-In this article I’ll explain what ‘Sign in with Apple’ is, why I believe it’s a great thing for users, and the drama around Apple’s implementation.
+In this article I’ll explain what ‘Sign in with Apple’ is, why I believe it’s a great thing for users, the drama around Apple’s implementation, and some of the lingering concerns I have.

 The crux of my argument is that Apple’s new workflow provides badly needed innovation for a process everyone hates—logging in.
 Even if Apple’s implementation is flawed (which we’ll get to), hopefully this effort will spur other ideas from other tech giants in response, ideally making the login process better for everyone.
 To show what I’m talking about let’s start with a bit of background.